 Personal and Unique Graduation Gift

 Make a unique graduation gift for your child or grandchild by creating a slideshow of photos.
-Add some great music and you will have not only a wonderful gift but also a perfect highlight of your graduation party.
-You can do this yourself or ask a more technologically savvy friend or relative, or even hire someone to put this together.
+Add some great music and you will have not only a wonderful gift but also the perfect highlight for your graduation party.
+You can do this yourself or ask a more technology-savvy friend or relative, or even hire someone to put this together.

 - 50 to 150 photos (you can include short video clips too).